Skip to content

 Visa Process

-Step 2: No Objection Certificate
+Step 2: Apply for No Objection Certificate (NOC) from Nepal MOEST

-Step 4: Medical Examination
+Step 4: Medical Examination by IRCC-Approved Panel Physician

 Questions?